Now Enrolling Sites

 Dr. Harding is the author of all four peer-reviewed publications forming the evidence base for standardized professional nurse remediation.
 His research has progressed from foundational conceptual work (2012) through specialty application (2013) and regulatory analysis (2016) to empirical validation (2018), establishing the only published evidence-based framework for professional nurse remediation in the practice setting.

-The Nursing Practice Remediation Consortium extends this body of work to multiple healthcare organizations, addressing the specific limitations identified in the 2018 study and building the evidence needed to establish national best practices for the profession.
+The Nursing Practice Remediation Consortium extends this body of work to multiple healthcare organizations, addressing the specific limitations identified in the 2018 study, updating the framework to the 2025 ANCC NCPD Educational Design Process, and building the evidence needed to establish national best practices for the profession.

 Express Interest in Joining